KyberNetwork/kyber-pro/walkthroughs/walkthrough2.md

 3. [Changing the default token parameters](#3-Changing-the-default-token-parameters)
 4. [Testing](#4-Testing-Your-Rates)

+The source code for this walkthrough is at [link](https://github.com/KyberNetwork/fpr-js-reference/scripts).

 # 1. Quantity Step Functions: Orderbook Simulation
 QtyStepFunction basically allows you to set buy and sell rates for different quantities.
 Buy and sell steps are used to change ASK & BID prices respectively.